For the Love of Beauty

 I am currently working to develop new collections of sacred, allegorical, and secular images using a variety of media to include drawings (pencil, charcoal, pastel), paintings (egg tempera, oil, watercolor, encaustic), and photography (traditional and photo-encaustic).

-I am also creating lines of inspirational prayer beads and jewelry, that help sensitize the soul to God’s Divine attractions through small daily interactions with beauty that pose as opportunities for grace, as a way of remaining in prayer throughout the day.
+I am also creating lines of inspirational prayer beads and jewelry, that help sensitize the soul to God’s Divine attractions through small daily interactions with beautiful pieces that act as opportunities for grace and a way of remaining in prayer throughout the day.